pietermartin/umlg/doc/markdown/sqlg.md

 Outside of creating the index Sqlg has no further direct interaction with the index.
 However gremlin queries with a `has` step will translate to a sql `where` clause.
-If an index has been created on the property of the `has` step then the underlying sql engine will utilize that index on that property's column.
+If an index has been created on the property of the `has` step then the underlying rdbms will utilize that index on that property's column.

 The index does not need to be created upfront.
 It can be added any time.